dschonholtz/CustomSearch/README.md

 ### How to apply sparse techniques to images

+You'll notice that this is an extra step required for sparse techniques, as there isn't a sparse representation for images, as sparse techniques are just applying basics from NLP.

+Therefore, we have to get some natural language representation of the image, which fundamentally will not be as good as a model jointly trained on both images and text for your use case.
+That is a strong argument for dense retrieval methods.

 1. For any give image, collect any associated text
 2. Run the image through a Vision Language Model (VLM) that describes the image with some prompt relevant to the use case.
 3. Associate the image with the associated blocks of text from the VLM and your own metadata.